Partner Dancing

 We love partner dancing!
 Our culture at Starlight Strut is to ask different people to dance and to try both “lead” and “follow” roles.

-In the Starlight Room, our partner dance mix is primarily Country-Western Two-Step and Country Waltz with some West Coast Swing and a sprinkle of Night-Club Two-Step and East Coast Swing.
+In the Main Room, our partner dance mix is primarily Country-Western Two-Step and Country Waltz with some West Coast Swing and a sprinkle of Nightclub Two-Step and East Coast Swing.

 Country-Western Two-Step and Waltz

-Our version of country-western two-step was born out of San Francisco-based LGBTQ country dance clubs from decades past.
-We dance two-step with a beginner-friendly “slow-slow-quick-quick” as opposed to the rest of the country that does it with a “quick-quick-slow-slow.”
+Our version of country-western two-step was born out of San Francisco-based LGBTQ country dance clubs from years past.
+We dance two-step with a beginner-friendly “slow-slow-quick-quick” as opposed to other regions that do it with a “quick-quick-slow-slow.”

 The country waltz follows the counts “1-2-3-4-5-6.”